petlack/ts-retype/README.md

-# TypeScript Retype
+# TS retype

 Discover duplicate TypeScript types in your codebase.
-TypeScript retype finds duplicates of Literal and Interface types.
+TS retype finds duplicates of Literal and Interface types.

 ## Install